In search of diabolical critical points: Classical examples from spontaneous symmetry breaking

 \section{Classical examples from spontaneous symmetry breaking}

 The main point we wish to make in this section is that topological families and phase diagram topological defects are not limited to quantum systems at zero temperature.
 In this section we will discuss topological families of classical statistical mechanical systems in which each member of the family exhibits spontaneous symmetry breaking (SSB).
+Some examples of this phenomenon were recently studied in Refs.~\cite{Sun2025,sun2025strain}.